 When diarrhea strikes a child in the developed world, there’s a safety net in place with doctors and hospitals ready to treat dehydration or prescribe antibiotics for the most common causes of diarrheal disease.

 In poor countries, the picture is entirely different.
 Treatment can be hard to access, and diarrhea can be deadly.
-Poor sanitation, insufficient water treatment systems, and lack of access to appropriate medical care and vaccines translate into an estimated 760,000 deaths among children less than five years old and millions more hospitalizations from severe, dehydrating diarrhea every year.
+Poor sanitation, insufficient water treatment systems, and lack of access to appropriate medical care and vaccines translate into nearly 600,000 deaths among children less than five years old and millions more hospitalizations from severe, dehydrating diarrhea every year.

 Vaccines to prevent diarrheal diseases are an essential and lifesaving part of diarrhea control strategies, and may even reduce malnutrition and developmental delays associated with severe diarrhea in children.
 That’s why PATH is working on new vaccines against the leading causes of this serious disease—rotavirus, enterotoxigenic Escherichia coli (ETEC), and Shigella.

 The leading bacterial causes of diarrhea are ETEC and Shigella.
-Vaccines against these pathogens could save the lives of up to 300,000 kids a year and prevent many more cases of severe diarrhea.
-ETEC may be the first intestinal disease encountered by many infants, and Shigella is one of the most frequent causes of hospitalization from diarrhea in low-resource settings.
-To accelerate the development of safe, effective, and affordable vaccines against ETEC and Shigella, PATH is working with private- and public-sector partners to pursue a range of promising vaccine approaches and related research.
+Vaccines against these pathogens could save almost one-third of the kids dying from diarrheal disease each year and prevent many more cases of severe diarrhea.
+Currently, there are no licensed vaccines against either pathogen.
+To accelerate the development of safe, effective, and affordable vaccines against ETEC and Shigella for children, PATH is working with private- and public-sector partners to pursue a range of promising vaccine approaches and related research.

 Beyond the science, we are also working on an advocacy effort to prioritize diarrheal disease within the broader public health arena.
 Our comprehensive strategy to fight diarrhea includes support for new and existing vaccines, improved oral rehydration solution, breastfeeding, zinc treatments, and safe drinking water.
 Winning the fight against childhood diarrhea requires a commitment to an integrated package of treatment and prevention options.